Career Band Salary Increases & Adjustments

 In career-reference, compensation and salary increases are based on employee competency levels and labor market rates for each occupational area.
 Competencies are knowledge, skills, and work behaviors that contribute to employees' success in their job.
 The career-band competency profiles identify and describe the specific competencies needed to perform the work assigned.
 There are three competency levels in each band: Contributing, Journey, and Advanced.

 Within each band, employee salaries are determined by several factors:

 - Market Reference Rates

 - Duties and responsibilities

 - Internal pay alignment (equity according to designated pay factors)

 As competencies are developed through work experience, education, and training and are used on the job, employees may become eligible for salary adjustment consideration.
 Increases are subject to the employing department’s funding availability.
-All salary increases of 20% or more must be reviewed by the Office of State Personnel.
+All salary increases of 20% or more must be reviewed by the Office of State Human Resources.